squailchorps/2270-Final-Project-/README.md

 ### Insert:
-The insert function takes a node as an input that will be inserted into the tree.
+The insert function takes a node as an input that will be inserted into the tree. it will not have a return type.
 The function will first check if the node is real and has data.
 If it does not it will return and do nothing to the quad tree.

 Next, The function will make sure that the node is within the boundary of the quad tree the function is being used on.
 If not, it will then return nothing since it cannot add anything to a space that does not exist.